pineconedata/pineconedata.github.io/_posts/2024-09-13-basketball-train-ols.md

 joblib.dump(ols_alt, 'model_few.sav')
 ```

-# Wrap Up
+# Wrap up

-In today's guide, we covered how to train the selected machine learning model, including how to properly split our dataset into train and test subsets.
-In the next part, we'll focus on how to evaluate the model's performance.
+In this guide, we trained ordinary least squares linear regression models using the engineered NCAA basketball dataset.
+We created train/test splits, fit both full-feature and reduced-feature models, generated predictions, and saved the trained models for evaluation.

+In the next part, we'll evaluate the trained models using prediction errors, model metrics, residual analysis, and diagnostic plots.
+We'll compare the full model with the reduced-feature model and discuss what the results suggest about model performance.

-Also, all of the code snippets in today's guide are available in a Jupyter Notebook in the [ncaa-basketball-stats](https://github.com/pineconedata/ncaa-basketball-stats) repository on [GitHub](https://github.com/pineconedata/).
+All of the code snippets in today's guide are available in a Jupyter Notebook in the [ncaa-basketball-stats](https://github.com/pineconedata/ncaa-basketball-stats) repository on [GitHub](https://github.com/pineconedata/).

+For the full project overview, including the project roadmap and links to every article, see the [Basketball Data Science Project](/projects/basketball-data-science-project/) page.

 ## Articles in this Series

 1. [Acquiring and Combining the Datasets](/2024-04-11-basketball-data-acquisition/)
 2. [Cleaning and Preprocessing the Data](/2024-05-02-basketball-data-cleaning-preprocessing/)
 3. [Engineering New Features](/2024-05-30-basketball-feature_engineering/)